Andocides: Life

 Andocides remained in exile until after the overthrow of the tyranny of the Thirty by Thrasybulus, when the general amnesty then proclaimed made him hope that its benefit would be extended to him also.
 He himself says that he returned to Athens from Cyprus, where he claimed to have great influence and considerable property.
 Because of the general amnesty, he was allowed to remain at Athens, enjoyed peace for the next three years, and soon recovered an influential position.
 According to Lysias, it was scarcely ten days after his return that he brought an accusation against Archippus or Aristippus, which, however, he dropped on receiving a sum of money.
 During this period Andocides became a member of the boule, in which he appears to have possessed a great influence, as well as in the popular assembly.
 He was gymnasiarch at the Hephaestaea, was sent as architheorus to the Isthmian Games and Olympic Games, and was even entrusted with the office of keeper of the sacred treasury.

-But in 400, Callias, supported by Cephisius, Agyrrhius, Meletus, and Epichares, urged the necessity of preventing Andocides from attending the assembly, as he had never been formally freed from the civil disenfranchisement.
-Callias also charged him with violating the laws respecting the temple at Eleusis.
+But in 400 BC, Callias, supported by Cephisius, Agyrrhius, Meletus, and Epichares, urged the necessity of preventing Andocides from attending the assembly, as he had never been formally freed from the civil disenfranchisement.
+Callias II also charged him with violating the laws respecting the temple at Eleusis.
 The orator pleaded his case in the oration still extant "on the Mysteries" (περὶ τῶν μυστηρίων), in which he argued that he had not been involved in the profanation of the mysteries or the mutilation of the herms, that he had not violated the laws of the temple at Eleusis, that anyway he had received his citizenship back as a result of the amnesty, and that Callias was really motivated by a private dispute with Andocides over inheritance.
 He was acquitted.
-After this, he again enjoyed peace until 394, when he was sent as ambassador to Sparta regarding the peace to be concluded in consequence of Conon's victory off Cnidus.
-On his return he was accused of illegal conduct during his embassy.
+After this, he again enjoyed peace until 394 BC, when he was sent as ambassador to Sparta regarding the peace to be concluded in consequence of Conon's victory off Cnidus.
+On his return, he was accused of illegal conduct during his embassy.
 The speech "On the peace with the Lacedaemonians" (περὶ τῆς πρὸς Λακεδαιμονίους εἰρήνης), which is still extant, refers to this affair.
-It was delivered in 393 (though some scholars place it in 391).
+It was delivered in 393 BC (though some scholars place it in 391 BC).
 Andocides was found guilty, and sent into exile for the fourth time.
 He never returned afterwards, and seems to have died soon after this blow.